jroivas/filesystems/clothes.md

 by appending new disk to array.
 Order of volumes is defined by grpindex, so that smaller comes earlier.
 Maximum number of volumes is 256.
-Whole volume is handles as one big volume, so block size needs to be big enough to fit WHOLE array in index.
+Whole volume group is handled as one big volume, so block size needs to be big enough to fit WHOLE volume array in index.
 It's recommended that logical groups choose at least 1k or 2k block size.
 For future proof installations, 4k block size is recommended.
 In logical view block numbers continue from where previous volume left.